wp-plugins/woocommerce-my-account-widget/readme.txt

 * Display number of items in shopping cart
 * Display number of unpaid orders
 * Display number of uncompleted orders
-* Display number of files left to upload (working with our WooCommerce Upload My File plugin
+* Display number of files left to upload (working with the WP Fortune WooCommerce Uploads plugin)
 * Display a log-in form when logged out
 * Localisation: English, Dutch, Norwegian, Russian and Persian, Serbo-Croation